 - Changes to this privacy notice

 As a responsible healthcare provider, Forward Clinical Ltd trading as Juno value the trust you place in us when you share your personal and sensitive data.
-We are committed to protecting the privacy of everyone who uses our services: as patients and parents or as employees and contracted clinicians; and that of anyone who supports our work through our supplier network.
+We are committed to protecting the privacy of everyone who uses our services: as patients and parents or as customers, employees and contracted clinicians; and that of anyone who supports our work through our supplier network.

 It is our promise to you that we will be open and honest about how we use the information you have entrusted us with and how we recognise the importance of treating your data with care.